 Configuring Level 2: Prepare Applications for Planned Maintenance

-Building on application HA Level 1: Basic Application High Availability, Level 2 adds session draining configuration for minimal application impact during planned maintenance.
+Building on Level 1: Basic Application High Availability, application HA Level 2 adds the ability to drain sessions for minimal application impact during planned maintenance.

 After implementing Level 1, you are ready to implement a planned maintenance solution appropriate to your application from one of the choices below.
 You can use planned operations to relocate or stop services, or to switch over, allowing for graceful completion of the users' work.

-The recommended approach, to avoid impacting applications, is to drain work in an Oracle RAC rolling fashion.
+The recommended approach to avoid impacting applications is drain work in an Oracle RAC rolling fashion.
 Typically a period of time is allocated to perform the draining.
 Our recommended choice is to use Oracle connection pools that are integrated with FAN to initiate draining.

-If you are unable to drain, an alternative approach is to drain work before maintenance starts.
+If you are unable to drain automatically using the options listed below, an alternative approach is to ensure the application manages to stop and defer work before maintenance starts.

 Employ the following practices to increase your application high availability to level 2: